dayeya/FinalWall/README.md

 # Models and structure
 The core engine of FinalWall is built from several models each of which takes on a variety of roles that ultimately make the system itself.
 Below are some of them: *Transactions, Events,
-Logs, Checks, Classifiers, Streams, SearchContexts, ProfileManager and BanManager* are all a part of the core engine FinalWall is built on.
+Logs, Checks, Classifiers, Streams, SearchContexts, ProfileManager, and BanManager* are all a part of the core engine FinalWall is built on.

 # Contributions
 As for  the final release, FinalWall was built only by Dayeya as opposed to the contributors list.<br>
-*For upcoming releases and contribution* feel free to help with any area you are comfortable with: features, bug fixes, reports, documentation and so on.
+*For upcoming releases and contributions* feel free to help with any area you are comfortable with: features, bug fixes, reports, documentation, and so on.

 ## How to do it?
 Having an idea for the project?
 Found a performance error?
-Or just want to discuss?
+Or just want to chat?
 Open an issue!<br>
-Want to write you own features or solutions to open issues?
+Want to write your features or solutions to open issues?
 Open a PR and I will look into it.<br>
 Additionally, I would love to chat with anyone interested in the project so feel free to contact me on any platform you like.